 Swedish Pancakes are a dense, unleavened version of pancakes, similar to a crepe.
 They are high in protein and lower in sugar and carbohydrates than traditional pancakes and they taste great served with fresh fruit and syrup!

-I love these served with fresh fruit and real maple syrup, but I think they would also be great with your favorite nut butter or chocolate hazelnut spread and sliced bananas.
+I love these served with fresh fruit and real maple syrup, and Mr. Dreamboat always eats them with nut butter or chocolate hazelnut spread and sliced bananas.

 - 1/4 teaspoon salt

 - 1 Tablespoon unsalted butter, melted (plus more for cooking)

 - Whisk together flour and salt in a medium bowl.
 In a separate large bowl, whisk together the milk, eggs and melted butter.
 Add the flour mixture to the milk mixture and whisk until smooth.
 Note that the batter will be thin – it will resemble Egg Nog in color and texture.

 - Heat a 10 inch non-stick skillet over medium heat.
 Lightly butter the skillet (I like to do this buy quickly rubbing the end of a stick of butter around the hot skillet) and pour in enough batter to just coat the bottom of the skillet.
 Cook until the top is just dry and the bottom is lightly browned, about 4 minutes.
 Carefully flip the pancake and continue cooking until browned, about 2 more minutes.
 If the pancakes start to brown too quickly, reduce heat to medium-low.
 Repeat with remaining batter.
 Serve with fruit and syrup or powdered sugar.